yilmazcabuk/prediction-dapp-solana/PROPOSAL.md

-# Stock Bet App on Solana Network
+# Prediction Dapp on Solana Network

 The Stock Bet App is a decentralized application built on the Solana blockchain network.
 It allows users to place bets on the future performance of stocks using Solana's native token, SOL.